cytec/nzb.to-nZEDb/README.md

 ## requirements

-- Webserver with PHP 5
+- Webserver with PHP 5 and the mcrypt and curl extension
 - Tor SOCKS5 Proxy

 ## manual installation